 Many thanks to Ayako Egawa for letting us know about this festival and for sharing the wonderful photo!

-This artilce was posted on Thursday, July 30th, 2009 at 7:15 pm and is filed under Children's Songs, Countries & Cultures, Customs and Traditions, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Languages, Mama Lisa, Sasa no ha sara-sara, Star Festival, Star Festival Songs, Tanabata, YouTube.
+This article was posted on Thursday, July 30th, 2009 at 7:15 pm and is filed under Children's Songs, Countries & Cultures, Customs and Traditions, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Languages, Mama Lisa, Sasa no ha sara-sara, Star Festival, Star Festival Songs, Tanabata, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.